The Fab Four (tribute): Wingsband

-Wingsband at the Orange County Fair in 2016.
-From left to right: Ron McNeil (Denny Laine), Michael Amador (Henry McCullough), Rolo Sandoval (Joe English), Ardy Sarraf (Paul McCartney), and Christine Rosander (Linda McCartney).

 Formed by Ardavan Sarraf, Wingsband is a Paul McCartney and Wings tribute act that covers many of McCartney's biggest post-Beatles hits.
-The band features Ron McNeil as Denny Laine, Michael Amador as Henry McCullough, and Rolo Sandoval as Joe English, plus a horn section led by Wendell Kelly (The Temptations, Stevie Wonder, Lionel Richie, Whitney Houston) and singer/songwriter Christine Rosander as Linda McCartney.
-Both Laurence Juber, Wings guitarist from 1978 to 1981, and Denny Seiwell, the original Wings drummer from 1971 to 1973, have performed onstage with Wingsband at The Grove of Anaheim in Anaheim, CA. Juber also performed onstage with Wingsband for an encore in 2014.
+The band features Ron McNeil (in 2016 Gilbert Bonilla) as Denny Laine, Michael Amador as Henry McCullough, and Rolo Sandoval as Joe English, plus a horn section led by Wendell Kelly (The Temptations, Stevie Wonder, Lionel Richie, Whitney Houston) and singer/songwriter Christine Rosander as Linda McCartney.
+Both Laurence Juber, Wings guitarist from 1978 to 1981, and Denny Seiwell, the original Wings drummer from 1971 to 1973, had performed with Wingsband at The Grove of Anaheim in Anaheim, CA. Juber also performed with Wingsband for an encore in 2014.
+The band has also performed the song "Let It Be" with Corey Feldman in 2014 at the Whisky A Go Go in Los Angeles.
+Seiwell also performed with The Fab Four at the Hollywood Bowl in 2001.
+The band also performed at the Orange County Fair at the Pacific Amphitheatre in 2015 and at the Hangar in 2016.

+Paul On The Run

+In late 2025, Sarraf announced a new McCartney and Wings tribute act called Paul On The Run, diving into McCartney's entire catalogue including Wings and his solo career.
+The band once again features Christine Rosander as Linda McCartney, as well as Richard Hurtado on guitar, “Mad” Max Mazursky on drums (Rolo Sandoval as a substitute), Fab Four member Gavin Pring on guitar and bass, Alexis Angel on keys, guitar and bass, and a four-piece horn section led by Wendell Kelly.
+The band had its first performance at the Garden Amphitheatre in Garden Grove on July 18th, 2026.

 George Harry's Son

-George Harrison impersonator and Liverpool native, Gavin Pring, created a tribute act called George Harry's Son to celebrate Harrison's solo material, as well as his hits from the Beatle years.
+George Harrison impersonator and Liverpool native, Gavin Pring, created a tribute act called "George Harry's Son" to celebrate Harrison's solo material, as well as his hits from the Beatle years.
 Pring has brought this act to the top Beatles music festivals, including the annual Beatleweek in Liverpool at the Mathew Street Festival and Abbey Road on the River in the United States.